All Episodes

 Try this drone.

-It seems like the the Russian military would be getting stronger and stronger because the only thing that's gonna matter, you know, besides maybe intercontinental missiles and some other nukes, but in terms of conventional warfare, the only thing that will matter is their drone warfare.
+It seems like the Russian military would be getting stronger and stronger because the only thing that's going to matter, you know, besides maybe intercontinental missiles and some other nukes.

-So I see absolutely no reason That Russia would ever want to make peace.
+So I see absolutely no reason that Russia would ever want to make peace.

-And uh Zelensky also seems to be unwilling to uh make peace.
+And Zelensky also seems to be unwilling to make peace, maybe because he knows it's a waste of time.

 But if both sides are not really super trying to make peace, how much am I supposed to care about it?

-Now, you know, I'm I'm full of empathy for everybody who deserves it, but that's sort of everybody all the time.
+Now, you know, I'm full of empathy for everybody who deserves it, but that's sort of everybody all the time.

 Pretty much everybody has problems.